rocketRobin/myrmec/README.md

 	image/png

 ## Matedate source ##

-the matedata information from wiki pedia [List of file signatures](https://en.wikipedia.org/wiki/List_of_file_signatures).
+the metadata information from wiki pedia [List of file signatures](https://en.wikipedia.org/wiki/List_of_file_signatures).

 ## Not support ##